 Ask the Maintainer of the project if he/she has any preference for naming branches before you contribute to the repo to avoid any collisions or confusion.
 If you are providing both documentation and code, it is recommended to name all of your documentation branches with a doc- prefix.

-When writing content for Scylla, we use an informal topic-based writing approach.
+When writing content for ScyllaDB, we use an informal topic-based writing approach.
 There are three kinds of topics:

 Informational — Gives an overview of the subject